 Health costs are rising through greater use of technology, ageing, lack of coordination and waste.
-Doctors provide too many services.
-Mental , Indigenous and dental health have serious problems.
+Doctors provide many services that should be provided by others.
+Mental , indigenous and dental health have serious problems.
 Services are being delivered less equitably.
-Progress has been made particularly in prevention.
+There has been very slow progress, particularly in prevention of illness and disease .Our health system is provider not patient driven.

 We need reform, broadly in priority order below.